benji1000/benflix/README.md

 Installation
 ------------------

-Get a free API key from [this page](http://www.omdbapi.com/apikey.aspx): it will be sent to your email, you then have to put it on line 8 of the file.
+Get a free API key from [this page](https://www.omdbapi.com/apikey.aspx): it will be sent to your email, you then have to put it on line 8 of `index.php`.

-Just put the `index.php` file in the folder containing all your video files.
+Then, just put the `index.php` file in the folder containing all your video files.
 That's it!

 Configuration
 ------------------

 You can change the language of the UI at the very beginning of the file, where the `LANGUAGE` constant is being set.
 There has to be a subarray corresponding to your language in the `$i18n` array though.
 More languages will be added with time (feel free to contribute to it!).

+You can also set some options if you want, like the page title, and the "recently added" functionnality.

 How does it work ?
 ------------------